NSMBWCommunity/NSMBW-Speedrun-Guides/movement.md

   <img src="https://media4.giphy.com/media/v1.Y2lkPTZjMDliOTUydmMzN3o2cHR3MW9tZmI5MWtrYjg3YTdtazJlcm5nYWI0MXFkb2JnZSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/iVgk2p7rHnwANWz4sb/giphy.gif" alt="1-1 rolling hills">
 </div>

-The first you will have to deal with are rolling hills.
+Moving platforms/ground that will affect your speed in the air include **rolling hills, conveyor belts, and big ice blocks.** The first of this type you will have to deal with are rolling hills.

-When running on rolling hills, your speed changes based on the speed/direction of the rolling hill.

-To maximize the speed from forward rolling hills, run onto it as early as possible then jump off of it as late as possible and stay in the air as long as possible to maintain its speed.
-Twirling in midair (if you aren't propellor Mario) will help you stay in the air for longer.
+To maximize the speed from these types of  ground, run onto it as early as possible then jump off of it as late as possible and stay in the air as long as possible.
+Twirling (if you aren't propellor Mario) will help you stay in the air for longer.

-Similarly, backwards rolling hills will decrease your speed while running/jumping off of them.
+Similarly, backwards moving ground and rolling hills will decrease your speed while running/jumping off of them.

 For all backwards moving ground that affects your momentum, there are two ways "cancel" the speed of the hill you're on and return to 3 speed.